Lambo916/Elev8-Analyzer/README.md

-# GrantGenie Master Template v1.1.2
+# Elev8 Analyzer v1.0

-This template includes GrantGenie branding, complete theming system (Light/Dark), tokenized CSS architecture with gradient polish, increased yellow accents, and persistent theme preferences.
-This serves as the **master template v1.1.2** for GrantGenie and related toolkits.
+Elev8 Analyzer is a comprehensive business diagnostic platform that evaluates companies across 8 critical pillars of business health and growth.
+Built on the proven GrantGenie codebase architecture with complete theming system (Light/Dark), tokenized CSS with deep blue→teal gradients and emerald accents.

 ## Features